10 exploradores aventureros que cambiaron el mundo con sus expediciones

 10 adventurous explorers who changed the world with their expeditions

-We have all heard of great and famous explorers of unknown places on Earth such as Columbus, Marco Polo, Neil Armstrong, Amelia Earhart etc. But the world has always been full of people thirsty to learn more, to go further, to set no limits to curiosity and their desire not to leave this world without exploring the unexplored.
+We have all heard of great and famous explorers of unknown places on Earth like Columbus, Marco Polo, Neil Armstrong, Amelia Earhart etc. But the world It has always been packed of people thirsty to know more, to go further, of not putting limits on curiosity and their desire to not leave this world without explore the unexplored.

 In this post we show you 10 of the greatest adventurers, their expeditions and the contributions they have left to humanity and the Earth.